rodbnegri/rodbnegri/README.md

 ### About me:

-🛰️ I have a Ph.D. in Space Tech & Engineering from the National Institute for Space Research (INPE), Brazil.
+🛰️ Ph.D. in Space Engineering from the National Institute for Space Research (INPE), Brazil.

-📡 My expertise is in guidance, navigation, and control.
+📡 Expertise in GNC (guidance, navigation & control), and astrodynamics.

 💻 Interested in embedded systems.